MachinisteWeb/node-atlas/README.en.md

-### CSS Inline Injection for Manage Email Assets ###
+### CSS Inline Injection ###

-When you create templates for sending email newsletters, or even simple message, you can not attach stylesheet.
+When you create templates for sending email newsletters or even simple message, you can not attach stylesheet.
 The only way is to write the CSS instructions in the template within the `style` markup attribute.

 #### Specific Injection ####